You want smart political talk without the meltdowns?

 It is, you know, politics is a mean, down, disgusting, dirty sport.

-It is a blood sport, and this is what people do.
+And this is what people do.

-And you know, I think my experience has taught me well not to rush to judgment.
+And, you know, I think my experience has taught me well not to rush to judgment.

-But on the other hand, you know, if he says he doesn't know the girl, and then something comes out that looks like his handwriting, and then I'm saying, okay, did you do that?
+But on the other hand, you know, if he says he doesn't know the girl and then something comes out that looks like his handwriting and then I'm saying, okay, did you do that?

-I think the people that vote have a right to a very swift, truthful, honest answer.
+I think the people that vote have a right to a very swift, truthful, honest answer because these are too serious of the allegations.

-You know, the thing that's always been uh important to me is, you know, I want the people of Alabama to have an informed decision.
+You know, the thing that's always been important to me is, you know, I want the people of Alabama to have an informed decision.

 I think they deserve that.

-You know, some people got mad at me for asking the the questions that came out, but you have to ask these questions.
+You know, some people got mad at me for asking the questions that came out, but you have to ask these questions.

-It's just this is too serious.
+It's just, this is too serious.

 This is something that should transcend politics.

-And when I said, you know, you gotta answer, and even after the interview, I I thought of every question I could possibly think of, uh, because the people of Alabama deserve to know that.
+And even after the interview, I thought of every question I could possibly think of because the people of Alabama deserve to know that.

-And they are gonna make that determination themselves.
+And they are going to make that determination themselves, as it should be.

-Not Washington, not some news anchor, not somebody uh that's a talk show host, but the people of Alabama.
+Not Washington, not some news anchor, not somebody that's a talk show host, but the people of Alabama.

 The more information, the better for them.